FaisaljanBaloch/sendpk-sms-client/README.md

 * [Send a message](https://github.com/FaisaljanBaloch/sendpk-sms-client/blob/main/docs/basic_usage.md#send-a-message)

 ## Contribution
-Unfortunately, this project doesn't follow any contribution template.
+Unfortunately, the project doesn't follow any contribution template.
 So, It means you can easily work on an issue or create a new issue (if doesn't already exist), fix issue and create a pull request (PR).

 **Note**
 Make a separate branch and name identical to your branches to any issue you solved.
+And your contribution will be highly appreciated by us!

 ## Author
 This project was founded by **Faisal Jan**.
 A student and a developer who loves to create software programs that help any individual or organization.